Your employment contracts are legally binding agreements between you (the employer) and your staff member (the employee).

-An employment contract does not need to be a physical document, albeit this is best practice.
-It can be a verbal or physical agreement.
+An employment contract does not need to be a physical document, although issuing written employment contracts is typically best practice.
+However, employment contracts can still be issued verbally.
 As well as recognising the rights of all parties, it also enforces their duties in relation to the agreement.

-Statement of main terms which sets out the main terms and conditions of employment must be provided to all employees and workers by the time that they start working for the employer.
+Regardless of medium, a statement of main terms which sets out the primary terms and conditions of employment must be provided to all employees and workers by or before the time they commence working for you.

-As an employer, you will no doubt experience a breach of employment contract.
+As an employer, you will no doubt experience a breach of employment contract at some point or other.
 Remember, of course, that a breach can be from your employee or from you.
 Breaches of contract can occur even if your contractual terms aren’t written down.

-Breach of contract is an area of employment law where many employers need support.
-In this article, we’ll discuss employment contract breaches.
-We’ll look at recognising a contract breach, avoiding a breach of contract yourself and how best to handle the situation if it arises.
+Contract breach is an area of employment law where many employers require support.
+So, in this article, we’ll discuss employment contract breaches recognise a contract breach, avoiding it, and how best to handle the situation if it arises.

 What is an employment contract?

-An employment contract is a legal agreement between yourself and your employee.
+An employment contract is a legal agreement, written or otherwise, between yourself and your employee.
 It includes details on their job description, responsibilities, pay and benefits.
-Although a physical contract is not required by law, you need to ensure that you provide your employees with a written statement of the main terms under section 1 of the employment rights act, this needs to be issues by the time that they start working for you.
+Although a physical contract is not required by law, you need to ensure that you provide your employees with a written statement of the main terms under Section 1 of the Employment Rights Act, this needs to be issued by the time they start working for you.
 In most cases, these terms are included in a contract.

-By law, employees have a number of employment rights which are called “statutory rights”.
-These are a right whether they are included in a contract or not, and an employer cannot agree less than the statutory minimum e.g. employee must receive at least national minimum wage.
+By law, employees have several employment rights, which are called “statutory rights”.
+These are a right whether they are included in a contract or not, and an employer cannot agree less than the statutory minimum, e.g. an employee must receive at least national minimum wage.

 There are several different types of employment contracts, including: